The best airport in every state

 Vermont: Burlington International Airport, Burlington

-Offering flights to 16 American cities, Burlington International Airport is a small yet easy-to-navigate hub which is ideally located for reaching popular ski resorts.
-While some reviewers note that it’s a little old and could do with an update, its short lines and ultra-quick processing times make it the perfect hub for hassle-free travel.
+Offering flights to 18 American cities, Burlington International Airport is a small yet easy-to-navigate hub that is ideally located for reaching popular ski resorts.
+Reviews suggest that what it lacks in amenities, it makes up for in convenience and efficiency.

 Virginia: Dulles International Airport, Dulles

 Don't let the name fool you – Washington Dulles, as it's typically called, isn't all that close to Washington DC.
-Around 27 miles (43km) from downtown, it takes a while to get to the city, yet the transport hub is popular with travellers, appearing in 12th place on the J.D.
-Power’s 2021 Airport Satisfaction Index.
-Offering direct flights to more than 100 domestic and 58 international destinations, it’s an ideal choice for those wishing to fly in and out of Virginia.
+Around 27 miles from downtown, it offers direct flights to more than 159 destinations in 49 countries and 96 domestic flights.

 Washington: Paine Field Airport, Everett

-Since reopening for commercial flights in summer 2020, Paine Field has quickly become one of America’s favourite small airports.
-The compact, two-gate terminal offers just 24 flights a day – in comparison to the 1,010 daily flights handled by nearby Seattle-Tacoma Airport – to cities including Los Angeles, Las Vegas, Boise, Palm Springs, Phoenix and Tucson.
-Inside, it’s stylishly kitted out with lounge-style seating and floor-to-ceiling windows, while there’s electrical power and high-speed Wi-Fi at every seat.
+This compact, two-gate terminal flies to just eight cities including Los Angeles, Las Vegas, Palm Springs, and Phoenix.
+Inside, it’s stylishly kitted out with lounge-style seating and floor-to-ceiling windows, while there’s electrical power and high-speed WiFi at every seat.

 West Virginia: Yeager Airport, Charleston